-Adopting a Restorative Justice Philosophy to Create a Thriving School Climate
+11 Adopting a Restorative Justice Philosophy to Create a Thriving School Climate

-NEA's vision integrates the social, emotional, physical, mental, and spiritual needs of the whole student,4 in which students' identities and lived experiences are centered within a thriving and nurturing school climate.
+12 NEA's vision integrates the social, emotional, physical, mental, and spiritual needs of the whole stu-

+13 dent,4 in which students' identities and lived experiences are centered within a thriving and nurturing

-Educators are critical to the development of evidence-based behavioral practices centered in a philosophy of restorative justice that promotes caring, trusting, and positive relationships among students and adults.
+- 14 school climate. - 15 Educators are critical to the development of evidence-based behavioral practices centered in a philo- - 16 sophy of restorative justice that promotes caring, trusting, and positive relationships among students and - 17 adults.
 Without the development of such practices, high quality teaching and learning cannot occur.
-The Association's vision for a restorative justice philosophy is comprised of practices and processes that proactively build healthy relationships and a sense of community.
-Restorative practices to address conflict and wrongdoing, behavior, rule violations, and school climate can improve relationships between students, between students and educators, and between educators whose behavior often serves as a role model for students.
-They allow each member of the school community to develop and implement a school's adopted core values.
-Restorative practices allow individuals who may have committed harm to take full responsibility for their behavior by addressing the individual or individuals affected by the behavior.
-These practices represent a collective mindset that can help guide youth and adult behavior and relationship management in schools.
+The - 18 Association's vision for a restorative justice philosophy is comprised of practices and processes that proa- - 19 ctively build healthy relationships and a sense of community.
+Restorative practices to address conflict and - 20 wrongdoing, behavior, rule violations, and school climate can improve relationships between students, - between students and educators, and between educators whose behavior often serves as a role model for students.
+They allow each member of the school community to develop and implement a school's adopted - students.
+They allow each member of the school community to develop and implement a school's adoptedcore values.
+Restorative practices allow individuals who may have committed harm to take full respon- - sibility for their behavior by addressing the individuals or individuals affected by the behavior.
+These practices represent a collective mindset that can help guide youth and adult behavior and relationship

-Restorative justice practices and processes do not replace but rather complement existing initiatives and evidence-based programs like Positive Behavior Interventions and Supports (PBIS) or social and emotional learning models that assist in building a foundation and culture of caring.
+- 26 management in schools. - Restorative justice practices and processes do not replace but rather complement existing initiatives and evidence-based programs like Positive Behavior Interventions and Supports (PBIS) or social and - 29 emotional learning models that assist in building a foundation and culture of caring. - 30